yomigaius/Tutorial---Rose-diagram-plots-in-python-Jupyter-notebook/README.md

 Make sure you place the CSV file containing your data in thesame directory with the Jupyter notebook.

-- In Linux, cd to the workind directory and launch jupyter nootebook from the terminal (i.e. type jupyter nootebook in the command window inside the folder/directory containing the CSV file of the data and the sample notebook)
+- In Linux, cd to the working directory and launch jupyter nootebook from the terminal (i.e. type jupyter nootebook in the command window inside the folder/directory containing the CSV file of the data and the sample notebook)